ShaunCurtis/CEC.Routing/Readme.md

 ﻿# CEC.Routing
 Controlled Routing Library

 This is an enhanced version of the standard Blazor Router.
-It adds functionality to control routing on a editor page when there are unsaved changes.
+It adds functionality to control routing on a editor page with unsaved changes.

 The package is available on NuGet: CEC.Routing.

 The sample project uses the basic Blazor Weather app, implementing a WeatherForecast object editor with navigation control when a Weather Station object is unsaved.
 Review the code for a more detailed code example of an implementation of the router.

-There is an additional project and library at https://github.com/ShaunCurtis/CEC.FormControls that implements more advanced router control using enhanced form controls.
+There is an additional project and library at https://github.com/ShaunCurtis/CEC.FormControls that implements more advanced router control using a set of enhanced form controls.

 To implement the router you need to: